glebarez/padre/README.md

 ### Note on tool chaining
 All the fancy stuff (logo and progress tracking) is written to STDERR. <br>
 Thus you may safely redirect STDOUT to a file, or pipe it with another tool. <br>
-Only succesfully decrypted values will be written to redirection target.
+Only successfully decrypted values will be written to redirection target.
 You can supply (multiple) to-be-decrypted values into STDIN as well.

 ### Usage